grantcurell/grantcurell.github.io/docs/Automatically Provision Dell Servers/README.md

 2. Unless you're going to build an entire patch management framework from scratch, which is a very bad idea because new you are on the hook for making sure patches are applied in the correct order, handling failures, reporting, code maintenance, repository maintenance, and all the other not-so-fun things that come with a custom patch management framework, you are going to want to use OME for patch management anyway.
    1. I've worked with the TELCOs, they use OME.
 I cannot think of a valid reason to ever re-invent this wheel.
    2. I am also assuming you are not so cruel to your administrators that in 2024 (or whenever you read this) you will make them do manual patching.
+   3. This supports custom repos with [Update Manager Plugin](https://infohub.delltechnologies.com/p/update-manager-plugin-for-openmanage-enterprise-overview/)
 3. OME will automatically take care of BIOS-config templating.
    1. Again, this is another function you will have to manually build and maintain if you don't use OME.
 I have personally done this one.
 It's doable, but requires a lot of tedious, boilerplate, code and you will have to write a bunch of logic to handle all the boarder cases you might encounter.
 This becomes particularly miserable if you have multiple different servers you have to independently account for with multiple different BIOS templates.
    2. Again, this is why TELCOs use OME
+4. You don't have to maintain a custom patch repository if you are on the internet.
+   1. If you are a government or other customer in a SCIF or other such facility see [Offline Updates with OpenManage Enterprise](../Offline%20Updates%20with%20OpenManage%20Enterprise/)
-4. OME provides power monitoring
+5. OME provides power monitoring
-5. OME provides config diff tracking
+6. OME provides config diff tracking
-6. OME gives you a one stop shop to monitoring to including grouping servers and applying policies to them based on those groups
+7. OME gives you a one stop shop to monitoring to including grouping servers and applying policies to them based on those groups
-7. OME provides a convenient panel for getting to all the iDRACs
+8. OME provides a convenient panel for getting to all the iDRACs
-8. OME will track all your warranties
+9. OME will track all your warranties

 Those are just the common benefits, there are a bunch of niche things it does as well that don't apply to everyone (ex: ServiceNow integration).